bigomics/omicsplayground-doc/modules/mod3_DEGs.rst

     :width: 30%

-:**c**: Pairwise scatter plots for the expression values of the gene pairs across the samples.
+:**Correlation table**: Pairwise scatter plots for the expression values of the gene pairs across the samples.

 .. figure:: figures/psc4.5.png